Nebzla/NovaPokedex/README.md

 ```
 (That token is not valid so don't try and use it)

-To install the required libraries for the project, use the following commands:
+To install the required libraries for the project, use the following commands in a terminal navigated to the chosen folder of the application:
 ```
-npm init -y
+npm init -y (To initialise the application) npm install (Should install all current dependencies)
-npm i discord.js
-npm i sqlite3.0.0
 ```

+Don't have node.js?
+Install it here: https://nodejs.org/en/
-The DB used is sqlite but feel free to change this as you please!
+The DB used is SQLite but feel free to change this as you please!

-If you would like to change the pokemon feel free to in pokedex.json.
+If you would like to change the pokemon you can in pokedex.json.
 Please keep in mind the max amount of roles in a server is 200.
+I would recommend staying below 160 pokemon

 Currently the bot is extremely lackluster but will be developed further in future, enjoy what i've got so far!